Top-ranked recipe named "Greek Style Moussaka"

 Try this Greek Style Moussaka recipe, or contribute your own.
-"Greek" and "Lamb" are two of the tags cooks chose for Greek Style Moussaka.
+"Greek" and "Lamb" are two tags used to describe Greek Style Moussaka.

 "Great recipe.
 I also did the salt/drain routine as outlined by sgrishka and would reiterate the need to watch the amount of oil used in the browning process, I actually used olive oil PAM.
 I didn't coat the eggplant prior to frying but will probably do it next time toe help bring out the character of the eggplant in the dish.